Napoleon had five children. He adopted two, then he had two kids with his mistresses and, finally, one with his wife.

 Franz summarized his story pretty well on his death bed: “Must I end so young a life that is useless…?
 My birth and my death -that is my whole story.”

-Napoleon had an unofficial sixth child: Hortense.
-She was Napoleon’s beloved stepdaughter.
+Napoleon had an unofficial sixth child: his stepdaughter Hortense.
+She was the daughter of Josephine, but Napoleon treated her as his own child.

 Some believe Napoleon also fathered children in Egypt and St. Helena.